-My doctor has suggested that I have surgery to remove the exposed mesh.
 I just want to know if I'm having the right surgery.
 Do you agree with what my doctor has proposed?
 Do I have any other options?
 What would happen if I do nothing?
-Will my problem gradually get worse and could I develop other complications?

-I have reviewed the plan of care your doctor has recommended and it is entirely appropriate.
+I have reviewed the plan of care your doctor has recommended and it is entirely appropriate regarding the type of surgery being proposed.
 Some women who have mesh erosion choose to cautiously observe the erosion and not undergo further surgery.
 This may be an option if you are not sexually active and the small spotting or light bleeding is not bothersome to you.
 If you choose to go the conservative route and simply monitor the erosion (which is entirely acceptable), it is safe and appropriate to use vaginal estrogen supplementation to help the vagina heal.
 If this fails and you are still bothered by the exposed mesh — either from discomfort with intercourse or bleeding/spotting from the vagina — surgical removal of the exposed mesh would be the appropriate next step.

 The only recommendation I would make in addition to what your doctor has suggested is to also perform a cystoscopy (a procedure used to see inside your urinary bladder and urethra — the tube that carries urine from your bladder to the outside of your body) at the time of your exam; this will help ensure the mesh is not causing problems with your bladder and lower urinary tract.

 Summary of Next Steps

 Thank you, PATIENT NAME, for allowing me to participate in your care.
 In summary: